MSA’s Globe Gear Giveaway Program

 Applicants that do not meet the stated criteria will be disqualified from the application process.

-The 2017 application period closed June 1, 2017.
-After the application period has ended, the applications will be reviewed by an expert panel selected by the NVFC.
+The 2019 application period will close on June 1, 2019.
+After the application period ends, an expert panel selected by the NVFC will review the applications.
 Thirteen winning departments will be selected to receive four sets of gear each.
-Two to three winners will be selected each month between July and December.
+Two to three winners will be announced each month between July and December.
 Winners will be contacted directly before the public announcement is made each month.

 Volunteer firefighters selflessly devote their time and risk their own safety to protect their communities.
 Yet many volunteer fire departments are struggling to provide the gear and equipment necessary to keep their personnel safe.
 Departments are forced to make do with an inadequate amount of turnouts or with worn-out, non-compliant gear they can’t afford to replace.

-As the world’s largest and most trusted manufacturer of structural firesuits in the world, Globe is giving back to first responders in need through this remarkable donation program.
+As the world’s largest and most trusted manufacturer of structural firesuits in the world, Globe by MSA is giving back to first responders in need through this remarkable donation program.
 The program launched in 2012, when Globe partnered with DuPont and the NVFC to celebrate the company’s 125th anniversary by giving away turnout gear to volunteer departments in the U.S. and Canada who demonstrated their need.
-With the success of the 2012 program and the great need among departments for gear, Globe, DuPont, and the NVFC have created an annual Globe Gear Giveaway program.
-As of December 31, 2016, 351 sets of turnout gear have been awarded to 69 departments.
+With the success of the 2012 program and the great need among departments for gear, Globe, DuPont, and the NVFC created an annual gear giveaway program.
+Since 2012, 455 sets of turnout gear have been awarded to 95 departments.

 About the NVFC